pshriwise/cubit-dagmc-toolbar/README.md

   6. Using the Package option, select the downloaded tarball and a destination directory.
   7. Click on the Import push button.
   8. Click on the Finish push button.
+*NOTE:* Requires Coreform Cubit 2025.11 or greater for PySide6 support.

 The gif illustrates the process.
 ![import animation](assets/toolbar_import.gif)